-- The development hereby permitted must be begun not later than the expiration of three years beginning with the date of this notice. - The development hereby permitted will be completed and retained strictly in accordance with the approved drawings numbers: PL-5865_01A, PL-5865_02A, PL-5865_03, PL-5865_04, PL-5865_05B, PL-5865_06A, PL-5865_07C, PL-5865_08B, PL-5865_09, OS 2043-20.1 - Materials to be used for the external finishes of the proposed development shall match those of the existing building, unless otherwise agreed in writing by the Local Planning Authority. - Access to the flat roof over the extension hereby approved shall be for maintenance or emergency purposes only and the flat roof shall not be used as a seating area, roof garden, terrace, patio or similar amenity area. - Prior to preliminary ground works taking place, details of surface water disposal shall be submitted to and approved in writing by the Local Planning Authority.
-The development shall be implemented in accordance with such agreed details. - If any tree, shrub or hedge shown to be retained in the submitted Arboricultural reports is removed, uprooted or destroyed, dies, or becomes severely damaged or diseased during development activities or within 3 years of the completion of the development, another tree, shrub or hedge of the same size and species shall be planted within 3 months at the same place, unless the Local Planning Authority gives its written consent to any variation.
+- The development hereby permitted must be begun not later than the expiration of three years beginning with the date of this notice. - The development hereby permitted shall be carried out and retained strictly in accordance with the following approved plans: PL-5865_21, PL-5865_22, PL-5865_23, PL-5865_24A, PL-5865_25D, PL-5865_26D, PL-5865_27E, PL-5865_28D, PL-5865_29, PL-5865_30B - The materials to be used in the construction of the external surfaces of the development hereby permitted shall match those in the existing building [or those shown on plan number: PL-5865_21, PL-5865_22, PL-5865_23, PL-5865_24A, PL-5865_25D, PL-5865_26D, PL-5865_27E, PL-5865_28D, PL-5865_29, PL-5865_30B, unless otherwise agreed in writing by the Local Planning Authority. - Prior to preliminary ground works taking place, details of surface water disposal shall be submitted to and approved in writing by the Local Planning Authority.
+The development shall be implemented in accordance with the approved details, and shall be provided on site prior to the first occupation and shall be retained for the lifetime of the development. - If any tree, shrub or hedge shown to be retained in the submitted Arboricultural reports is removed, uprooted or destroyed, dies, or becomes severely damaged or diseased during development activities or within 3 years of the completion of the development, another tree, shrub or hedge of the same size and species shall be planted within 3 months at the same place, unless the Local Planning Authority gives its written consent to any variation.
 If within a period of five years from the date of planting any replacement tree, shrub or hedge is removed, uprooted or destroyed, or dies or becomes seriously damaged or defective another tree, shrub or hedge of the same species and size as that originally planted shall, within 3 months, be planted at the same place.